Skip to content

 This course is divided into three parts.
 In the first part, we cover the fundamentals of Linux operating systems.
 We will talk about Linux architecture, Linux distributions and uses of Linux operating systems.
 We will also talk about the difference between GUI and CLI.

 In the second part, we cover some basic commands used in Linux.
-We will focus on commands used for navigating the file system, viewing and manipulating files, I/O redirection etc.
+We will focus on commands used for navigating the file system, viewing and manipulating files, I/O redirection, etc.

 In the third part, we cover Linux system administration.
-This includes day to day tasks performed by Linux admins, like managing users/groups, managing file permissions, monitoring system performance, log files etc.
+This includes day-to-day tasks performed by Linux admins, like managing users/groups, managing file permissions, monitoring system performance, log files etc.

 What is not covered under this course

-We are not covering advanced Linux commands and bash scripting in this course.
+We are not covering advanced Linux commands and Bash scripting in this course.
 We will also not be covering Linux internals.

 Course Contents